 - “A Day in the Life” Series — Jody Michael Associates’ unique series of personal interviews with professionals in a variety of careers

-5. Hire a career coach — Consider working with a professional career coach who specializes in helping high school and college students navigate the overwhelming maze of career possibilities.
+6. Hire a career coach — Consider working with a certified career coach who specializes in helping high school and college students navigate the overwhelming maze of career possibilities.
 A great coach will help your child gain greater self-awareness of their talents, interests, values and passions to identify their best career fit.
 This, in turn, allows them to more effectively determine which colleges to apply to, which major to choose, which classes to take, and which internships to apply for.